HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 My Eve's Pin Cactus literally fell apart one day due to root rot that had progressed up into the base of the plant.
 I had no idea the decay was this bad and was horrified as sections just came away in my hand.

 I left the sections to dry for a day so they calloused over.
 Then I pushed them directly into fresh soil.
-Plenty of grit was added to keep it free draining.
-Barely watering it for several weeks and keeping it in a bright location but out of harsh full sunlight.
+I used my own DIY Succulent Potting mix (which you can read about here) this has plenty of grit to keep it free draining.
+I barely watered it for several weeks and kept it in a bright location but out of harsh full sunlight.

 Fast forward several months and all the "arms" or sections have rooted and I have a "new plant".